 - 85% of websites don’t have the advanced technology to perform the way they should

-- 73% of businesses using advanced technology are using it on less than 1% of their pages
+- 73% of businesses using advanced technology on their websites are using it on less than 1% of their pages

-Can you answer “Yes” to these 6 questions about your site?
+Can you answer “Yes” to any of these 6 questions about your site?

-Is your business ready for voice?
-48% of consumers surveyed use voice assistants like Siri, Alexa or Google for general web search.
+- Is your business ready for voice search?
+48% of consumers surveyed use voice assistants — like Siri, Alexa or Google — for general web search.
 Do Siri, Alexa and Google have the right info for your business?
 If someone asks about you, or your type of business, will they find you?

-Is your site built with “schema”?
+- Is your site built with schema markup?
 The majority of websites today simply aren’t built to give you the best ranking in search or to get you found with voice search.
 Your site has to be built with special coding called schema… or it just won’t get seen the way it should.
 (Note: Hibu Smart Sites are built with schema.)

-Does your site load too slowly?
+- Does your website load too slowly?
 Visitors are 90% more likely to leave if your website takes 5 seconds to load.
 So, if your site is any slower than the average 4.7 seconds…your visitors are gone.

-Is it easy for visitors to contact you?
-You have to make it easy for site visitors to contact you, in whatever way they choose – click-to-call, text or form.
+- Is it easy for visitors to contact you?
+You have to make it easy for site visitors to contact you, in whatever way they choose – click-to-call, text or form fills.
 Give them lots of easy options to help them engage with you.

 Your website needs to be the heart of your digital marketing, but you need a lot more than just a website to make sure your business is everywhere your customers are searching and surfing online.